AGCCS/AGCCS-CTRL22/arduino/README.md

 # Arduino Firmware ESP32/AVR

-In parallel to our main intent to organise a network of charging station, we plan to provide a simple solution for a stand-alone configuration, utilising the commonly accepted Arduino programming environment.
+In parallel to our main intent to organise a network of charging station, we plan to provide a simple solution for stand-alone configurations, utilising the widely appreciated Arduino programming environment.
 This repository is organised as follows:

 - [Ctrl22One](./ctrl22one) is an Arduino sketch to run the ESP32 as a remote control for a single charging station
-- Ctrl22Ino will become an Arduino sketch for drop-in replacement of our Ctrl22C firmware [not yet started]
+- [Ctrl22Ino](./ctrl22ino/) will become an Arduino sketch for drop-in replacement of our Ctrl22C firmware

 **DISCLAIMER**.
-Obviously, this is a side-rack to our original project and we run this at low priority.
+Obviously, this is a side-track to our original project and we run this at low priority.